MicrosoftDocs/windows-itpro-docs/windows/deployment/do/mcc-isp.md

 ## Updating your MCC

-Throughout the private preview phase, Microsoft will release security and feature updates for MCC.
+Throughout the early preview phase, Microsoft will release security and feature updates for MCC.
 Follow these steps to update your MCC.

 Run the following commands, replacing the variables with the values provided in the email to update your MCC: